CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

     ![Select workloads under Kubernetes resources.](media/wkrload.png "Select workloads under Kubernetes resources")

-1. In the Add with YAML screen that loads, paste the following YAML and click on **Add**.
+1. In the Add with YAML screen that loads, paste the below YAML code which creates a workload in AKS and click on **Add**.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the YAML file to update the LOGINSERVER name of the ACR instance.

     ```YAML
     apiVersion: apps/v1